MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 2023-09-20 FAQ "How will I find data about my payments?" updated; FAQ "I am using Transaction Reportin API, what should I do?" added
 2023-10-05 New section "Settlements" with 3 new items added 2023-10-09 Changed callback status codes from "6000..." to "7000..."
+2023-10-11 Clarification, that OAuth2 token retrieval requests will be sent from new DNS address